antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

-The problem of the subset/variant approach is that by removing the dynamic features of Python, you end up with something which does not feel *pythonic*, and in which many typical and idiomatic python patterns just don't work.
+The problem of the subset/variant approach is that by removing the dynamic features of Python, you end up with something which does not feel *pythonic*, and in which many typical and idiomatic Python patterns just don't work.
 You often end up with "Java with Python syntax" (nothing in particular against Java, but I hope it gives an idea of what I mean).